risingisland/evoSearch/README.md

 ---------

-## Already installed evoSearch via exras?
+## Already installed evoSearch via Exras?
 ### Update your Snippet & Plugin with the following...

 **Snippet:**